milojezek/milojezek/README.md

 # Hello👋

-👨‍💻 My name is Miloslav and I'm a beginning, self-taught Software Developer
+👨‍💻 My name is Miloslav and I'm a beginning Software Developer

 🌱 I gain experience using Java and Kotlin with a focus on mobile apps and backend